microsoft/Azure-Analytics-and-AI-Engagement/Before-HOL.md

 ## Requirements

 1. An Azure Account with the ability to create an Azure Synapse Workspace
+2. A PowerBI Pro or Premium account to host Power BI reports.

 ## Before the hands-on lab